xinli0928/COVID-Xray/README.md

 Visualizations
 --------

-Longitudinal XCR images of a patient over the four time points.
+Longitudinal CXR images of a patient over the four time points.
+The worst status on the day 17 then recovered afterwards.
+The heatmaps are generated using GRAD-CAM.

 <p><img src="readme/one_patient.PNG" alt="test" height="300"></p>